aothman/hiscore/README.md

 While Gurobi is not free software, it offers several attractive licensing options, including free academic licensing, a free evaluation license, and full AWS integration.

-## Credits
+## Credits and References
 Development of the theoretical approach of **HiScore** is credited to a collaboration with [Ken Judd](http://www.hoover.org/fellows/kenneth-l-judd).

 The algorithm itself is an extension of the quasi-Kriging technique proposed by Gleb Beliakov in a [2005 paper](http://link.springer.com/article/10.1007/s10543-005-0028-x).
+I explored a different algorithm for reference-set-based scoring in a [2014 AAAI paper](http://www.cs.cmu.edu/~aothman/splines.pdf).

 ## Contact and Support
 If you're using or interested in using **HiScore** to develop scores for a specific domain I'd love to hear from you.
 Please contact me directly at <aothman@cs.cmu.edu>.